buddies2705/awesome-prediction-market/README.md

 ---

-## ⚽ Sports Prediction Markets
+## ⚽ Sport Prediction Tools & Sports Markets

-Specialized platforms focused on sports betting and predictions.
-These sports prediction markets allow users to bet on sports events, esports, and other athletic competitions using blockchain technology and decentralized protocols.
+Sport prediction tools and specialized platforms focused on sports betting and predictions.
+These sports prediction markets and sport prediction tools allow users to bet on sports events, esports, and other athletic competitions using blockchain technology and decentralized protocols.

 | Platform | Chain | Mechanism | Outcome Types | Status | Website |
 |----------|-------|-----------|---------------|--------|---------|